royerlab/napari-segment-anything/README.md

 - The first step is to load your weights into the file using the file dialog.
 - The prediction is computed automatically when the annotations layers are updated.
-- For points supervision, points with color distinct from the color of the first point are considered background labels.
+- For points supervision, left clicks are positive cues (object) and right clicks are negative (background).

 ## Contributing